Rajpratik71/Mininet-wiki/Web-Interface-for-Sharing-Mininet-Systems.md

 Small annoyances:
   - `pip install --index-url http://localhost:8000/simple/ --extra-index-url https://pypi.python.org/simple/ SomePackage` will search for `SomePackage` from both `index-url` and `extra-index-url` and download from the index with higher version number.
 This may cause problem if both the index-url and extra-index-url contains different packages with same name.
 For my experiment, there happens to be a package called `pox` on real PyPI with higher version number, so I have to remove the --extra-index-url so pip will download the pox package I created.
   - `riplpox` requires older version of `pox`, so I used older version of pox to do this experiment.

+#### Plan for the week #3 (1-5 July):
+- Added HTTPS support to djangopypi2.
+Deployed on EC2 by using nginx as a reverse proxy as well.
+- Added searching and package permission page to djangopypi2.

 ### Complete system/VM/experiment archive
 This objective is to be able to quickly replicate experiments.